btmannin5132/133Teach/_sources/matlab/setupoctave.md

 # Octave
 Octave is an open source version of MATLAB that you can install on computers, inside of codespace, and run inside of VSCode.
-(I have a hunch this will work better for liveshare than MATLAB does, but I don't have data to back that up yet.)

 Octave has the vast majority of the capabilites as MATLAB, but is much more light weight, and free.
 There are a few functions that don't work quite the same way, but there are ways around the majority of them, especially for ENGR133.